 Many people spend their day sifting through data, combining multiple data sources, and finally getting data ready for the moment of truth: seeing it in a data visualization.
 Data visualizations are the culmination of all data crunching work–they’re supposed to take long numeric lists and complicated KPIs, and present them in intuitive, easy to understand way.
 That is, if you choose the right visualization for your data.

 The problem is, with so many ways to display data, it’s often challenging to choose the right visualization for the data you want to show.
 Do you want to compare values or analyze a trend?
 What’s the best way to visualize you data so that it is easy to extract insights?
 Many people stop short there wondering if a chart, graph, or heatmap will best reveal the bottom line at a glance, or worse, default to a simple pie chart because that’s what they are most familiar with.
 But, visualizations need to clarify the information.
 Defaulting to the most common visualization can actually lead to a misinterpretation of data.

 Well, we’ve got you covered: Sisense took our most popular and useful data visualizations and created a guide on when to use them, which data each visualization works best for which data, and how to make it easy to extract insights.

 If you need to display one or two numeric values such as a number, gauge or ticker, use the Indicators visualization.
 You can add additional titles and a color-coded indicator icon, such as a green up arrow or a red down arrow to represent the value in the most clear way.

 2. Line Chart

 The line chart is a popular chart because it works well for many business cases, including to:

-- Compare data over time to view trends (Example: analyze sales revenue for the past year)
+- Compare data per group to view trends (Example: analyze sales revenue per age group)

 - Compare changes over the same period of time for more than one group or category (Example: analyze expenditures of different business units for the past year).
 Here you just need to simply add a “break by” category: